Your shopping cart is empty.

 Along the eastern fringe of the Litchfield Hills, you can enjoy the beauty that is Enders falls.
 It's technically in Hartford County and nearby the town of Granby Connecticut.
 There are 4 major cascades found in this state park, each one has a unique character to be enjoyed.
 If you are coming from the greater Boston/Hartford area this may be the best way to begin your tour.

-Farmstand is open for business.
-A taste of Americana for you, one of the many rural scenes you can observe along the Rte 341 and Rte 45 corridor that is north of scenic Lake Waramaug.
+A little taste of Americana for ya.
+Farmstand is open for business, and yes they sure do still employ the trust system up here in Warren.
+I made my residence a scant 1.5 miles from this farm for the better part of 18 years.
+Its one of the many rural scenes you can observe along the Rte 341 and Rte 45 corridor that is north of scenic Lake Waramaug.
 I have this print in my galleries for sale, titled REMEMBER WHEN.

 Thanks for viewing my September blog and visiting my website.
 If you have any comments or questions please be sure to visit my new FaceBook fan page and be sure to follow!